 If you’re thinking of drinking nothing but celery juice for several days in an effort to kick start your health and detox your body, we have one word for you: don’t.
 There is no identifiable benefit to these restrictive fasting-style ‘cleanses’, and it can actually make you feel worse in the long-run.

-Sure, celery is full of great vitamins and minerals.
-But, like we mentioned earlier, much of these nutrients are lost when the celery goes through the juicer.
+Sure, celery is full of great vitamins and minerals, but as aforementioned little to none of these nutrients make it through the juicing process.
 So, when you do a detox that consists solely of celery juice, your body won’t be getting the right daily nutrients it needs to thrive.
 This can make you feel fatigued and weak and, in some extreme cases, cause fainting and damage to your internal organs.

 That’s a far cry from the magical health benefits that celebrities and influencers rave about, so it’s probably best to stick to your regular, well-balanced diet instead.